2023 Solar Incentives Guide for Skippack, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to reach out to your local Skippack solar panel installation expert with your questions.
+To fully understand how the new Clean Energy Credit will apply to you, get in touch with your local Skippack solar installation company.

 State & Local Solar Incentives

-There are more than just federal solar incentives; tax credits, rebates and more may be offered at the state and local level.
-The incentives — which may be given by your county or municipality, or by the state of Pennsylvania — might be offered on an ongoing basis, or for only a limited time.
+Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the state and local level.
+These incentives — which may be given by your county or municipality, or by the state of Pennsylvania — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Skippack